open/close all folders

 - Our Mermaids Are Different: She's a seapony, a horse with the lower half of a fish, formally known as a hippocampus.
 She wasn't always one, however; she was originally a hippogriff (half-horse, half-bird) who transformed herself and her entire race to hide from the Storm King.

 - Reasonable Authority Figure: Despite any initial reluctance, Novo eventually comes around to answer the Mane Six's call for help against the Storm King.
+Unfortunately, it doesn't last long due to catching Twilight attempting to steal her pearl.

 - Royals Who Actually Do Something: When Tempest tries escaping with her Pearl of Transformation in the prequel book, Novo personally hunts her down and throttles her against a wall.